legacysurvey/legacysurvey/pages/dr7/description.rst

 The co-added images should be
 used with caution, as noted below in the *Image Stacks* section.

-There are approximately XXX million unique sources in DR7 spread over XXX,XXX bricks.
+There are approximately 835 million unique sources in DR7 spread over XXX,XXX bricks.

 Obtaining Images and Raw Data
 ==============================